Thierry-Dumont/BenchmarksPythonJuliaAndCo/Gaussian/README.md

 ./run

+- For Py* directories:

+Look at the README file inside.

+#### Results:

-It will create a file named RuningOn"your hostname".
+Running the codes  will create a file named RuningOn"your hostname".

 ### Ploting results: